CosineAI/SWE-bench/swebench/collect/README.md

 We include a comprehensive [tutorial](docs/guides/collection.md) that describes the end-to-end procedure for collecting evaluation task instances from PyPI repositories.

+> SWE-bench's collection pipeline now supports **multi-language PR collection**.
+Supply `--languages python,javascript,ruby` (comma-separated) to the collection scripts to split test patches appropriately for each language.
+See `get_top_repos.py` for popular repo selection in any language.

 > SWE-bench's collection pipeline is currently designed to target PyPI packages.
 We hope to expand SWE-bench to more repositories and languages in the future.

 <img src="../../docs/assets/figures/collection.png">